openebs/mayastor-docs/reference/supportability.md

 Commands:
-  system  Collects entire system information etcd    Collects information from etcd help    Print this message or the help of the given subcommand(s)
+  system  Collects entire system information etcd    Collects information from etcd help    Print this message or the help for the given subcommand(s)

 Options:
   -r, --rest <REST>